Folasewa/Folasewa/README.md

 Hi there, it's Folasewa.
-I am a recent graduate student of Obafemi Awolowo University.
-I studied Computer Science with Mathematics.
-I aim to apply the knowledge gained in the classroom to research and development in the Biomedicine sector.
-My interests lie in blood disorders and therapeutic genome editing.

-While I am just trying to break into this new field, I am currently starting personal projects on Machine Learning.
-You can check them on my GitHub page.
+I am currently studying in a master's program in Neuroscience and Data science.

+From October 2024 to 2026, my GitHub activities will feature projects in Deep Learning, Signal Processing, Neural Decoding, and Neuropharmacology.

+I see this space as a learning period and I hope you can track my learning growth through this platform.

-I am open to collaborations, projects, and internships to learn, grow, and contribute to academia and industry.
+I am open to summer internships in BCI/Neuroscience/Data Science.

-While I am not reading, I am watching Kdrama or listening to music.
 You can reach me through my email address, abdulsalammaryam381@gmail.com